HituziANDO/ActiveRealm/README.md

 #### asJSON(included:), asJSONString(included:)

-Converts to JSON using a white list of property names.
+Converts to a JSON using a white list of property names.
 This method also includes ignored properties.

 ```swift
 let json = chris.asJSONString(included: ["name", "age", "shortID"])